Command Palette

 Politician

-Ted Stevens was an Alaska senator whose defense appropriations power intersects documented AAWSAP funding accounts with important limits
+Alaska senator whose defense appropriations power made him part of the contested AAWSAP funding story and its limits

 Disclosure Rating — 6/10